raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/6. @Autowired Annotation/README.md

 3. **Setter Injection**: Useful for optional dependencies or when using a framework that requires setter-based injection.
 4. **Field Injection**: Simplifies injection but is less preferred due to lack of visibility in the constructor and potential issues with immutability.

-### Summary

-The `@Autowired` annotation simplifies dependency injection by allowing Spring to automatically inject beans.
-It supports different forms of injection (constructor, setter, and field) and is a crucial feature for managing dependencies in a Spring application.

 ### Questions

 1. What are the different types of injection supported by `@Autowired` and when would you use each type?

-   1. Field Injection: Dependencies are injected directly into the fields of a class.
-Field injection is the simplest form and is often used for brevity.
-However, it makes testing harder because you cannot easily inject mock dependencies.

-   2. Constructor Injection: Dependencies are provided through the class constructor.
-Constructor injection is recommended for mandatory dependencies.
-It makes the class immutable and easier to test because dependencies are injected through the constructor.

-   3. Setter Injection: Dependencies are injected through setter methods.
-Setter injection is useful for optional dependencies or when you need to set or change the dependency after object creation.

 2. How does `@Autowired` handle optional dependencies?

-   - By default, @Autowired assumes that the dependency is required.
+   - By default, `@Autowired` assumes that the dependency is required.
 However, you can handle optional dependencies using:

      1. `@Autowired(required=false)`: